j0rdanR/prims-playground/README.md

+> [!WARNING]
+> The docs for this version have not been updated, and still reflect the legacy interface.
+It's still relevant, but for up to date instructions and keyboard shortcuts, use the help section within the app itself.

 # Prims Playground

 Play around with Prim's algorithm - learn how it works, and see what the graph looks like in real time!